 Here are more resources for you:

-The National Panhellenic Conference (NPC) has recently published a report from the Recruitment Contingencies Task Force, which was appointed in early April to develop tools and resources to help college Panhellenics plan for fall 2020 recruitment.
-Here are the resources they have developed:
+The National Panhellenic Conference (NPC) has published a report from the Recruitment Contingencies Task Force, which was appointed in April 2020 to develop tools and resources to help college Panhellenics plan for recruitment during the Pandemic.

 Kappa Alpha Theta supports the changes to NPC policies, unanimous agreements, and best practices.

 Please visit the Introduce a Potential New Member web page where you can find the online form and list of chapter facility addresses.
 We strongly prefer online submissions of our introduction form.